Geology and Ecology of Soils

-Each week, there will be three one-hour lecture periods designed to introduce fundamental concepts of soil science and ecology.
+Each week, there will be three one-hour class periods designed to introduce fundamental concepts of soil science and ecology.
 Often these class periods will be devoted to lecture and images of soils.
-Occasionally we will do a field trip or other activity during the class time, or homework outside of class time; these assignments will be an important part of your course grade.
-Three exams will test your mastery of the materials we discuss.
-We will have two short field trips and a research project to provide hands-on experience.
+Occasionally we will have a field trip, presentation or hands-on activity during the class time, or homework outside of class time; these assignments will be an important part of your course grade.
+Three exams will test your mastery of the materials we discuss in class.
+We will have three short field trips and a research project to provide hands-on experience.

 - Required textbook: N.C.
 Brady and R.R.
 Weil, Elements of the Nature and Properties of Soils 3e.
 Prentice Hall, 2009.